10 Signs You're Using Illegal Movie Websites

 In short, the site looks and feels fishy and unprofessional — and maybe just a little illegal.

 Many illegal sites don't charge users anything at all for free movie streaming.
 That's because they don't make their money from their streaming service.
-Instead, they make their cash through ads.
+Instead, these illegal free movie websites make their cash through ads.
 Many, many, many ads.

-Some sites don't make any attempt whatsoever to hide their blatant ad-based revenue scheme.
-They pile on pop-up and pop-under ads by the dozen, or spread huge, flashing banner graphics all over the page.
-Each time a visitor clicks one of those ads, the site operator receives a bit of revenue.
+Some sites don't make any attempt to hide their blatant ad-based revenue scheme.
+They pile on pop-up and pop-under ads by the dozen or spread huge, flashing banner graphics all over the page.
+Each time a visitor clicks one of those ads, the site operator receives revenue.

 So when you stumble upon a site that seems to be more about obnoxious, cheesy commercialism than professional streaming, you can bet that it's not legit.